ta543/ta543/README.md

 - Distributes incoming requests across multiple instances of microservices to ensure high availability and scalability.

 ### 6. Database
-The database is the central storage point for all data related to key codes, trial activations, and salesperson information.
+The database is the central storage point for all data related to trial activations and salesperson information.

-**Storing Key Codes:**
-- Saves each key code with details such as trial duration, status, and any associated metadata.
-- Tracks the status of each key code (e.g., active, used, expired) to prevent misuse.

-**Recording Trial Activations:**
+**Storing Trial Activations:**
-- Stores each trial activation along with the associated email and device fingerprint.
+- Stores each trial activation along with the associated email, device fingerprint, and the key code used.
 - Records information such as activation date, expiration date, and status (active or expired).
 - Ensures that no two trials can be activated using the same email and device fingerprint combination.